 I know many people think of Orlando and immediately think tourist trap.
 Ok, you’re right it is, but because it’s such a tourist friendly town, you can easily pack a lot of non theme park fun things into just a few days and your kids will feel like they had the time of their lives.
 This is especially great for younger kids.

-Spring Break 2010 my son and I spent 3 days just doing fun things in Orlando.
+One of our most memorable spring breaks, my son and I spent 3 days just doing fun non theme park activities in Orlando.
 We went glow in the dark putt putt golfing, spent a day at Wonderworks, explored Downtown Disney (now Disney Springs), Go-Karts at Fun Spot America, and Ripley’s Believe It or Not.

-This was a spring break trip in 2012 and I planned it just a couple of weeks before the break.
+This was a spring break trip that I planned in just a couple of weeks before the break.
 We had so much fun that my son has actually asked me recently about driving back over for a weekend.
 Explore the touristy parts with all of the history of the city.
 But you can also go off the beaten track.